-So it’s better to stay away from these extensions for quite some time until the patch is deployed in Edge chromium update.
+So it’s better to stay away from these extensions for quite some time until the patch is deployed in the next Edge update.

 With that, we conclude the guide on how you could fix Microsoft Edge’s STATUS_ACCESS_VIOLATION error.
-We have shared four different methods, any one of which should work out in your favor.
+We have shared four different methods, each of which should work out in your favor.

-For me, disabling the Renderer Code Integrity turned out to be the savior.
-However, since keeping it disabled could prove to be a risky bet, make sure to turn it back on as soon as you are done working with the concerned site.
+For me, disabling the Renderer Code Integrity was the savior.
+However, since keeping it disabled could prove a risky bet, turn it back on as soon as you are done working with the concerned site.

 On that note, we round off this tutorial.
 Do let us know in the comments section which method managed to fix the issue with Microsoft Edge.
-Also, please share if anything else you’ve tried and worked on improving the STATUS ACCESS VIOLATION issue.
+Also, please share anything else you’ve tried and worked on improving the issue.

-If you've any thoughts on How to Fix: Microsoft Edge STATUS_ACCESS_VIOLATION error?, then feel free to drop in below comment box.
-If you find this article helpful, please consider sharing it with your network.
+Lastly, if you've any thoughts or feedback on How to Fix: Microsoft Edge STATUS_ACCESS_VIOLATION error, then feel free to drop in below comment box.
+You can also report the outdated information.